Trybuna Ludu

 Trybuna Ludu ([trɨˈbuna ˈludu]; People's Tribune) was one of the largest newspapers in communist Poland, which circulated between 1948 and 1990.
-It was the official media outlet of the Polish United Workers' Party (PZPR) and one of its main propaganda outlets along with the televised news program Dziennik.
+It was the official media outlet of the Polish United Workers' Party (PZPR) along with the televised news program Dziennik.

 History

 Creation

 On 16 December 1948, Poland's two largest communist parties, the Polish Socialist Party and the Polish Workers' Party, were combined to form the Polish United Workers' Party.
 The parties' respective newspapers, Robotnik, and Głos Ludu, were merged as well, forming the Trybuna Ludu.

 Significance

 Through the 20th century, the media in Poland were entirely controlled by the PZPR and newspapers were no exception.
 Trybuna Ludu and its smaller competitors promoted the party line.
-This newspaper had a significant role in spreading communist propaganda during the communist domination in the Polish People's Republic.
+This newspaper had a significant role in spreading Communism during the communist domination in the Polish People's Republic.
 It was also responsible for "rewriting history".

 As the official party newspaper, Trybuna Luda dominated the market.
 By the end of 1981, circulation topped 1 million.
 Despite growing opposition to the party, the number of Trybuna Ludu subscribers continued to grow and reached nearly 1.9 million by the time the communist state was dissolved.